Gabriel Lory

-Gabriel Lory the Elder (Gabriel Ludwig Lori, Lory le père; 1763 – November 1840) was a Bernese landscape painter and illustrator, father of Gabriel Lory the Younger (Mathias Gabriel Lori, 1784–1846).
+Gabriel Lory the Elder (Gabriel Ludwig Lori, Lory le père; 1763 – November 1840) was a landscape painter and illustrator from Bern.
+He was the father of Gabriel Lory the Younger (Mathias Gabriel Lori, 1784–1846).

 Biography

 He worked as an apprentice with Johann Ludwig Aberli and Caspar Wolf of Bern; later with Louis Albert Guislain Bacler d'Albe and Jean-François Albanis de Beaumont (1755–1812) of Geneva.
-He was employed as an illustrator with St Gallen publisher Bartholomäus Fehr and married Fehr's sister Wilborada.
+He was employed as an illustrator with St. Gallen publisher Bartholomäus Fehr and married Fehr's sister Wilborada.